 # Raspberry Pi prepackaged SD card image

 Flash, plug, wait, enjoy: The provided image is based on the Raspberry Pi OS Lite (opens new window) (previously called Raspbian) standard system. openHABian is designed as a headless system, you will not need a display or a keyboard.
 On first boot, the system will set up openHAB, its tools and settings.
 Packages will be downloaded in their newest version and configured.
-The whole process will take a few minutes, then openHAB and all other tools needed to get started will be ready to use without further configuration steps.
+The whole process will take some minutes, then openHAB and all other tools required to get started will be ready to use without further configuration steps.

 - Connect to the openHAB UI at http://openhabian:8080 (opens new window)